Python-SIP/sip/sphinx/introduction.rst

 - support for Python's keyword argument syntax

-- the automatic, optional generation of docstrings
+- support for both explicitly specified and automatically generated docstrings

 - access to a C++ class's protected methods